Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Abstract

 \section{Abstract}

 Zeroth-order optimization (ZO) has been a powerful framework for solving black-box problems, which estimates gradients using zeroth-order data to update variables iteratively.
-The practical applicability of ZO critically depends on the efficiency of single-step gradient estimation and the overall query complexity.
-However, existing ZO algorithms cannot achieve efficiency on both simultaneously.
+The practical applicability of ZO critically depends on the efficiency of single-step gradient estimation and the overall query complexities.
+However, existing constrained ZO algorithms cannot achieve efficiency on both simultaneously.
 In this work, we consider a general constrained optimization model with black-box objective and constraint functions.
-To solve it, we propose novel algorithms that can achieve the state-of-the-art overall query complexity bound of $\mathcal{O}(d/\epsilon^4)$ to find an $\epsilon$-stationary solution ($d$ is the dimension of variable space), while reducing the queries for estimating a single-step gradient from $\mathcal{O}(d)$ to $\mathcal{O}(1)$.
-Specifically, we integrate block updates with gradient descent ascent and a block gradient estimator, which leads to two algorithms, ZOB-GDA and ZOB-SGDA, respectively.
+To solve it, we propose novel algorithms that can achieve the best-known overall query complexity bound of $\mathcal{O}(d/\epsilon^4)$ to find an $\epsilon$-stationary solution ($d$ is the dimension of variables), while reducing the queries for estimating a single-step gradient from $\mathcal{O}(d)$ to $\mathcal{O}(1)$.
+Specifically, we integrate block gradient estimators with gradient descent ascent, which leads to two algorithms, ZOB-GDA and ZOB-SGDA, respectively.
 Instead of constructing full gradients, they estimate only partial gradients along random blocks of dimensions, where the adjustable block sizes enable high single-step efficiency without sacrificing convergence guarantees.
 Our theoretical results establish the finite-sample convergence of the proposed algorithms for nonconvex optimization.
-Finally, numerical experiments on a practical problem demonstrate that our algorithms require over ten times fewer queries than existing methods.
+Finally, numerical experiments demonstrate the superior performance of our algorithms compared to existing methods.